 New students must be accepted for admission to Clark Atlanta University before their application for financial aid can be processed.
-All students that wish to receive financial aid (Pell Grant, SEOG, loans, scholarships, HOPE, etc.) must complete the FAFSA and be admitted to Clark Atlanta University.
+All students that wish to receive financial aid (loans, work-study, scholarships, grants, stipends, etc.) must complete the FAFSA and be admitted to Clark Atlanta University.